-A Guide to Male Sexual Health, Reproductive Medicine, and Microsurgery
+A Guide to Men's Health, Reproductive Medicine, and Microsurgery

 Chronic testicular pain is a frustrating condition for both patients and doctors.
 It can be constant, can come and go, can be present in one or both testicles, and can significantly impact quality of life.